MaxumColeSmith/fetch_parcel_latest/readme.md

 # How To Get Started

-`npx ts-node index.ts` to run the fetch script.
+`npx ts-node scripts/index.ts` to run the fetch script.

 # index.ts